badtoyz/markdown-docs/blackberry10-webworks-linux-readme.md

 *	[Openjdk](http://openjdk.java.net/)
 *	[Node](http://nodejs.org)

 > BlackBerry will only support the other sdk's if you are using Ubuntu, so if you plan one using the [Blackberry NDK](http://developer.blackberry.com/native/) and may need support i would suggest Ubuntu.
-This will run on most linux distros the way it is.
+This will run on most Linux distros the way it is.
 I do all my work on [Debian](http://debian.org).

 **Installation**